zhahui/kasisto-server-api/api-overview.md

 Server implementations should return a 403 HTTP status code response if authorization fails.

 ## Tracking
 The Kasisto API requests include a unique request identifier.
-This identifier is provided as a UUID field in the HTTP Request header.
-This UUID can be used to track the requests when investigating execution logs.
+This identifier is provided as a request_id field in the HTTP Request header.
+This request_id can be used to track the requests when investigating execution logs.

 ## Schema
 All API access must be over HTTPS.
 All data is sent and received as JSON.